 It is not possible to define all acts of misconduct or unacceptable behavior that could lead to disciplinary action.
-However, some examples of misconduct and gross misconduct are given in this disciplinary procedure.
+However, some examples of misconduct and gross misconduct are given in this Policy.

-The Academy does not encourage the making of anonymous allegations as it can significantly and adversely impact on its means to investigate it as fully as normal.
-It will only consider these in exceptional circumstances.
-Any decision to consider anonymous allegations will be at the absolute discretion of the Trust.
+The Academy Trust does not encourage the making of anonymous allegations as it can significantly and adversely impact on its means to investigate matters as fully as normal and will only consider anonymous allegations in exceptional circumstances.
+Any decision to consider anonymous allegations will be at the absolute discretion of the Academy Trust.
 In exercising this discretion, the following factors will be considered:

 - the seriousness of the issues raised;

-- · the credibility of the concern; and
+- the credibility of the concern; and

 - the likelihood of being able to confirm the allegation.

-Employees should make all reasonable efforts to attend a meeting which is arranged under this procedure.
-Where employees are persistently unable or unwilling to attend a disciplinary hearing without good cause, the Academy may make a decision on the basis of the available evidence and in the employee's absence.
+Employees should make all reasonable efforts to attend any investigation meeting and/or disciplinary hearing which is arranged under this Policy.
+Where employees are persistently unable (or unwilling) to attend a disciplinary hearing without good cause, the Academy Trust may make a decision on the basis of the available evidence and in the employee's absence.
 Such evidence may include written representations of the employee, if provided by the employee.